 By Gene Commander

-– Gene Commander has more than 40 years of experience in the legal industry while practicing construction law with small, midsize, regional and national firms.
-He formerly served as managing shareholder in the Denver office of Polsinelli PC, an Am Law 100 national firm.
-Gene is now an executive business counselor for the legal and construction industries, with a special focus on business growth strategies for Colorado law firms.
+– Gene Commander practiced construction law with small, midsized, regional and national firms for more than 40 years.
+He formerly served as managing shareholder in Polsinelli’s Denver office and currently serves as an executive business counselor for the legal and construction industries with a special focus on business growth strategies for Colorado law firms.
 He can be reached at [email protected].